tytydraco/yessleep/out/I_spent_years_wishing_I_could_smile_like_this_Now_I_cant_stop.md

 I took my hands away.

 *I know exactly what that feels like.* I wanted to say it so badly. *I did that too.
 Every night, in the dark, for fifteen minutes, willing them to move.
-I know what it's like to want this so much that you let someone drill the smell of yourself into the air and call it normal.
+I know what it's like to want this so much.
 I know what's on the other side.
 I'm standing right here.
 Please.*

 "It changed my life," I said.

 The smile came the rest of the way open.
-The woman looked at my teeth and her expression went soft.
+The woman looked at my teeth, and her expression went soft.

 "They're so beautiful."

 "He's incredible.
 You won't regret it."

 She smiled at me one last time on her way out.
-A real smile, her own, the smile of someone who doesn't know yet what she's about to agree to.
+A real smile, her own.

 I smiled back.
-I couldn't help it.

 \_\_\_\_\_\_\_\_\_\_

-When I was a teenager I pressed on my crooked front tooth in the dark every night, just to feel if it would move.

-Some nights now I press both hands flat against my mouth for the same reason.

-It never gives.

 I spent years wishing I could smile like this.